miayam/miayam.github.io/_posts/2017-08-27-day22-javascript-challenge.md

   // For more about it, visit http://mzl.la/2ggxdcl
 {% endhighlight %}

-To get the next challenge right, we only resemble small portion of Stripe's feature and take that cute "mega menu" aside.
-Cuteness will find its way, right?
+To get the next challenge right, we only make it resembles small portion of Stripe's feature and take that cute "mega menu" aside.
+Cuteness will find its way.

 Alright then, here's the [demo](/demo_day22){:target="_blank"} and my solution below.